How do I choose a litter?

 Can you ship puppies?

 We can ship puppies to any Canadian airport that handles cargo.
-Shipping costs are $350 for all Canadian destinations.
+Shipping costs are $350 (subject to change) for all Canadian destinations.
 This includes flight, a bedded airline approved crate (yours to keep), and travel to the Abbotsford International Airport.
 Please note that flight costs to ship adult dogs and older puppies increases by crate size and weight.

 Can you hold a puppy longer than 8 weeks for us?